awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-trusted-signers.md

 ### Verifying that Trusted Signers Are Active Using the CloudFront API<a name="private-content-verifying-trusted-signers-active-api"></a>

 To determine which trusted signers have active key pairs \(are active trusted signers\), you get the distribution and review the values in the `ActiveTrustedSigners` element\.
 This element lists the AWS account ID of each account that the distribution identifies as a trusted signer\.
 If the trusted signer has one or more active CloudFront key pairs, the `ActiveTrustedSigners` element also lists the key pair IDs\.
-For more information, see the applicable topic in the *Amazon CloudFront API Reference*:
+For more information, see the following topics in the *Amazon CloudFront API Reference*:
 + **Web distributions** – [ GetDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_GetDistribution.html)
 + **RTMP distributions** – [ GetStreamingDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_GetStreamingDistribution.html)

 ## Rotating CloudFront Key Pairs<a name="private-content-rotating-key-pairs"></a>

 AWS recommends that you rotate \(change\) your active CloudFront key pairs every 90 days\.
-To rotate CloudFront key pairs that you're using to create signed URLs or signed cookies without invalidating URLs or cookies that haven't expired yet, perform the following tasks:
+To rotate CloudFront key pairs that you're using to create signed URLs or signed cookies without invalidating URLs or cookies that haven't expired yet, do the following tasks:

 1. Create a new key pair for each of the accounts that you're using to create signed URLs\.
 For more information, see [Creating CloudFront Key Pairs for Your Trusted Signers](#private-content-creating-cloudfront-key-pairs)\.